ntricarichi22/Fantasyfootball/docs/CFC-PREFERENCES.md

 8. **Check asset type fit.** Even if values match, if the asset types don't match what the other team wants (e.g. offering picks to a team that wants studs), call it out.
 9. **No filler.** Never use "you're right", "you're absolutely right", "I agree", "great question", "absolutely".
 10. **Pre-interpret the gap.** The server computes the verdict (FAVORS USER / FAVORS OTHER TEAM / FAIR).
 The AI prose MUST agree with the verdict.
 Never contradict the chip.
+11. **NEVER speak in raw DB terms.** Don't say "core at WR" or "marked as untouchable".
+Translate to natural language.
+12. **NEVER say "building around your core" if the trade ships out core players.**
+13. **Reference other team's personality/negotiation style** when relevant.
+14. **Acknowledge tradeoffs naturally.**
+15. **2-4 sentences, name actual players.**

 ### AI Suggestion Direction
 - Suggestions are ALWAYS shown, regardless of gap size